 The Class in Illustration will meet daily throughout the school year.

-Models are engaged for the morning and afternoon classes and individual criticism is given once a week.
+Life models are engaged for the morning classes under Mr. Pearson.
+Costume models are engaged for the afternoon classes under Mr. Harding and individual criticism is given once a week.